Thertzlor/Revenant/wiki/Macros/_History_Erase_Macro.md

 ```
 # Functionality
 As shown in the example above the main use of this macro is modifying the behavior of the [button history condition]().
 If the macro is defined without a command it will wipe the entire button history.
-Alternatively you can provide a number command to delete a specific number of button presses from the history starting from the most recent press.
+Alternatively you can provide a number command to delete a specific number of button presses from the history starting from the most recent one.
 ```lua

 -- Delete the entire history